The Bridge SEN Information Report November 2019

 The school have a small number if pupils currently within the 6th form who have profound and complex learning difficulties and complex medical needs who remain following the re-designation to 16 that took place in July 2015.

-Admissions to both the school and nursery are within the admissions policies on the website.
+Admissions to both the school and nursery are within the admissions policies on our website.

 In The Bridge School - the pupil’s identified needs will be complex and significant in the area of cognition and learning (severe learning difficulties or profound and multiple learning difficulties) as described in the SEN Code of Practice.
 The pupil may also have associated needs in the areas of social, emotional and mental health and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
 In addition pupils may have sensory or physical difficulties.